ryanframinan/credible/README.md

 [+] LinkedIn Credentials Found: EXAMPLE@yahoo.com:1a79a4d60de6718e8e5b326e338ae533
 ```

 ## Future Construction
-If you take one look at this program, it is clearly far from complete.

-1. I need to implement the --path variable as well as more data breach's for a more in-depth scan of an email address.
-2. I will add a SHA1 decoder at some point to save you the headache of cracking the password yourself.
+1. Addition of a SHA1 decoder to save you the headache of cracking the password yourself.
-3. I plan on adding more breach compilations to credible for stronger results.
+2. Addition of more breach compilations for stronger results.